NoComply: History

 NoComply supported the likes of RX Bandits, Capdown, Lightyear and even pop punk band Good Charlotte.
-In the summer of 2003 NoComply made their first trip over to mainland Europe with Honest Don’s nerd core boys Nerf Herder.
-Upon their return NoComply were invited to the BBC’s Maida Vale studio to do a session for Radio 1’s The Lock Up show.
+In the summer of 2003 NoComply made their first trip over to mainland Europe with Honest Don's nerd core boys Nerf Herder.
+Upon their return NoComply were invited to the BBC's Maida Vale studio to do a session for Radio 1's The Lock Up show.
 In November 2003 the video for Your Life (Is Your Direction) debuted at number 2 in the Scuzz TV chart, only being pipped at the top slot by Funeral for a Friend.

-NoComply recorded their full length debut album for Deck Cheese records entitled With Windmills Turning Wrong Directions at No Recording Studios with John Hannon (Five Knuckle, Adequate 7) at the production helm during February and March 2004.
+NoComply recorded their full-length debut album for Deck Cheese records entitled With Windmills Turning Wrong Directions at No Recording Studios with John Hannon (Five Knuckle, Adequate 7) at the production helm during February and March 2004.
 Released shortly after, Punktastic said the record showed musical progression, noting the band successfully combined heavy and ska sounds.

-The band opened the UK leg of the 2004 Deconstruction festival and also headlined the second stage at the Hell’s Angels Bulldog Bash.
+The band opened the UK leg of the 2004 Deconstruction festival and also headlined the second stage at the Hell's Angels Bulldog Bash.
 NoComply also found themselves appearing at the Leeds leg of the 2004 Carling Weekend festival.
 Further UK touring was followed by a tour of mainland Europe.
 2005 saw the band appear at the Radio One Lock Up Stage of both legs of the Carling Weekend followed shortly by two support dates with Alkaline Trio and Me First and the Gimme Gimmes in Germany.

 On 23 January 2006, the band announced their intention to split up.

+On 2 September 2026, the band announced their reunion to take place at the 2027 edition of Manchester Punk Festival, in addition to releasing a previously unreleased EP.